 The JVC QL-F4 is a mid-range deck from the once-great JVC.
 Even in the late ’70s and early ’80s, JVC was not really known for its hi-fi separates.
 This is a shame because this series of JVC turntables had great specs.
 This deck is quite unusual in terms of the platter styling, the LED strobe illuminator, sealed for life motor.
 It also allows for repeat playing of records, great for parties!

-To begin, I cleaned the deck, to help me detect any other issues that might be obscured or even created by dirt, something I’ve seen often.
-I then removed the plastic base panel and repaired it with cyanoacrylate glue specially designed for plastics.
+To begin, I cleaned the deck.
+This helps me detect any other issues that might be obscured or even created by dirt, something I’ve seen often.
+I then removed the plastic base and repaired it with a cyanoacrylate glue specially designed for plastics.

 The next job was to inspect the electronics.
 I figured that there might have been a power supply issue and it’s best to start with the cardinal rule of electronics repair: “Thou shalt check voltages.”
 The main 22V rail was down slightly, so I adjusted this and retested the deck.
 She still wasn’t quite behaving herself.

 What I did find though was a voltage regulator or series-pass transistor (my apologies, I can’t recall now which it was) that had at least one dry joint and needed re-working.
 The images below show this before and after some time with the Hakko soldering station.

 So the last couple of steps in this full service involved lubricating various points on the arm-control mechanism, setting up the deck so as to allow adjustment of the Quartz lock circuit and carefully checking and re-checking these adjustments to ensure they are perfect and stable over a decent operating period.
 The service manual outlines the procedure clearly.

 After that the newly repaired bottom went back on, I installed the supplied Stanton cartridge in the supplied JVC headshell, installed that into the tonearm and then carefully aligned the cartridge and set tracking force.